mjanuario/evolvedPaper/paper/paper.md

   functions were consolidated into an R package to free up class time by simplifying data loading, now made with a simple command: data(`dataset name`).

+# Software installation and use

+  `evolved`'s stable version is [available on the Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/web/packages/evolved/index.html).
+  The available vignettes draw inspiration from the authors' teaching experiences, but they are not essential for the software to function and should be interpreted as suggestions.
+Instructors should feel free to adapt evolved's functionalities as they see fit.

+  To access a vignette, type `vignette("vignette_name")` in R, replacing "`vignette_name`" with the vignette name (see **Table 2**).
+  The development version, more detailed information on the package/vignettes, and instructions for installing and using R/RStudio/RMarkdown are provided at [https://github.com/mjanuario/evolved](https://github.com/mjanuario/evolved).
+Questions should be sent to MJ (correspondence author).

 \small
 **Table 1.** Selected functions illustrating the range of topics covered, with notes on their level (low = intended to be opened by students, high = wrapper function).
 A full list and descriptions of all functions, including helper and plotting functions, are available in the package manual [@Januario:2024].
 \normalsize